Alifarkhondepey/FrOzenDataTable/README.md

     Customize `yourApiUrl` and `yourColumns` based on your data source and desired table columns.

+**Note:** The project is now connected to a sample API built with .NET 8.

 ## Features

 - Dynamic data loading from a specified API endpoint.